Have you ever written a sales page?

-And You Have To Be Able To Speak Their Language
+You Have To Be Able To Speak Their Language

 Getting people to know, like and trust you is one of the most important aspects of selling.

-And it’s not easy to do through a salespage.
+And it’s not easy to do through a sales page.

 It’s just human nature.
-We like people who are like us and dislike people who are different.
+We like people who are like us, and dislike people who are different.

 So you have to let your readers know you’re “one of them”.

-study how your market speaks
+So study the language your market uses.